 Nieuw-West (Osdorpplein 1000), Noord (Buikslotermeerplein 2000), Oost (Oranje-Vrijstaatplein 2), West (Bos en Lommerplein 250), Zuid (President Kennedylaan 923) and Zuidoost (Anton de Komplein 150).

-You can book online at amsterdam.nl (Dutch) or call 14020.
+You can book online at amsterdam.nl (mainly Dutch) or call 14020.
 For other cities, you should book online at the relevant city civil affairs website.

 You need to bring your passport/ID and a document showing you have the right to live at your address.
 This could be either a rental contract, a letter of permission from the house owner with a copy of their ID or an official letter from a housing corporation.
-They may also need to see a notarised copy of your birth certificate.
+In some cases they may also ask to see a notarised copy of your birth certificate.

 Note, for highly skilled migrants and European citizens working for a company with official sponsor status, the residency permit and municipal registration can be done seamlessly at one of the Expatcenters.
-The IN Amsterdam office can do this and is located at the World Trade Center, I-Tower ground floor in Amsterdam Zuid.
+The IN Amsterdam office can do this and is located in Amsterdam Zuid at the World Trade Center, I-Tower ground floor, Strawinskylaan 1767, 1077 XX Amsterdam.

-4. Get your BSN number – if the Expatcenter or city hall is satisfied with your documentation they will issue you with an on-the-spot BSN (Burger Service Nummer), literally a citizen service number.
+4. Get your BSN number – if the Expatcenter or council is satisfied with your documentation they will issue you with an on-the-spot BSN (Burger Service Nummer), literally a citizen service number.
 This is a key step as you really need the BSN to get anything else done in the Netherlands such as working (it doubles up as the tax fiscal number) and accessing banking and healthcare.

-5. Open a bank account – you should try and open a Dutch bank account with one of the main banks such as ABN Amro, ING or Rabobank or with a mobile bank such as bunq.
+5. Open a bank account – you should try and open a Dutch bank account with one of the main banks such as ABN Amro, ING or Rabobank or with a mobile bank.
 You will normally need a BSN number, your passport/ID, proof of address such as a rental contract and proof of income (employment contract).
 Visit a convenient local branch in person to make your application.
 If you plan to travel a lot you may also wish to get a credit card in the Netherlands.